Advertisement

 Therapies that can ease and manage VMS can be divided into two broad categories—hormonal treatment and non-hormonal treatment.

-Hormonal replacement therapy for VMS
+Hormonal treatments for VMS

 Non-hormonal treatments for VMS

 There are also a variety of non-hormone therapies used to treat VMS.
-Some are approved for the treatment of VMS, while others are prescribed “off-label.”
+Some are approved specifically for the treatment of VMS, while others are prescribed “off-label.”

 What is the best treatment for VMS?